List of Atlantic City casinos that never opened: Hard Rock Hotel and Casino (Atlantic City)

 Hard Rock International announced plans in 2010 to build a $300-million casino in partnership with Och-Ziff Real Estate on the Boardwalk at Albany Avenue, at the site previously proposed for the Atlantic Beach Resort & Casino.
 It was proposed under the state's recently enacted "boutique casino" law, which allowed up to two casinos to be opened with a minimum of 200 hotel rooms, instead of the usual 500 rooms.
 The first phase of construction would have included 208 hotel rooms and 54800 sqft of gaming space; a second phase would follow with an additional 642 rooms and 27500 sqft of gaming space.
 Other features would have included a beachfront Hard Rock Cafe, other upscale restaurants, bars, a rock-and-roll museum, a spa, and beach cabanas.

 Construction was planned to begin by July 2012, with an opening date in 2014, but the schedule was pushed back because of delays in the permitting process.
 Hard Rock dropped the project in September 2012 because market conditions in Atlantic City, including poor results at the newly opened Revel casino, made it very difficult to secure financing.
 The company would later return to the city in 2017 with its purchase of the shuttered Trump Taj Mahal and planned renovation of the property as a Hard Rock casino.

-Hard Rock Casino Atlantic City opened June 28, 2018.
+Hard Rock Hotel & Casino Atlantic City opened June 28, 2018.